ACCESS-NRI/actions/.github/actions/cache-svn-auth/README.md

 > GitHub Runners are ephemeral, so SVN credential caching only persists within the same job.
 To ensure SVN access works as expected, this action must be executed in a step within the same job where subsequent SVN commands are run.
 > If SVN access is required across multiple jobs, you’ll need to invoke this action separately in each of those jobs.

+> [!WARNING]
+> This action terminates any existing GPG-agent process and launches a fresh instance.
+For this reason, any tasks relying on the GPG-agent cache (e.g., credential caching, GPG key caching) must be performed in a separate step after this action.

 ## Inputs

 | Name | Type | Description | Required | Example |